 Well I might not be an expert yet, but I did want to share a few of the baby things that I have absolutely loved the past couple of months.
 I know, I said I wouldn’t turn Lively Table into a mommy blog.
 But I also know that many of my readers are young women, so you might be in the market for baby things, too.
 If you aren’t, feel free to skip this post and just browse my recipes.
 But if you are, read on for the products that have made my life as a new mom easier the past few weeks!

 - Boppy – Do you really need a Boppy?
 Yes.
-Yes you do.
+Yes, you do.
 And get extra covers because there will always be one in the wash.
-(I love this one from Pottery Barn!)
-I was hesitant to get one, because I hate things that don’t have a place, but the Boppy has been my best friend when it comes to breastfeeding.
-We also like to prop baby up on it on the bed when we’re watching Netflix together at night.
+(I love this one I ordered off Etsy!)
+I was hesitant to get one because I hate things that don’t have a place, but the Boppy has been my best friend when it comes to breastfeeding.
+We also like to prop baby upon it on the bed when we’re watching Netflix together at night.
 Just get one.

-- Solly Wrap– Again, baby hates being put down.
+- Solly Wrap– Baby HATES being put down.
 But I have to get something done during the day besides cradle my baby in my arms (as much as I would love to do only that).
-She loves hanging out in the super soft Solly wrap close to my chest, and my hands are free to work or make myself something to eat.
+Enter baby wearing.
+She loves hanging out in the super-soft Solly wrap close to my chest, and my hands are free to work or make myself something to eat.